There is a lingering question surrounding CBD oil as to whether CBD tolerance builds up over time.

 How Does Reverse Tolerance Work?

-There are some personal reports online where people claim to have experienced CBD tolerance when taking it for anxiety.
-On closer inspection however some of these complaints were down to users struggling to find a high-quality source of CBD oil.
+However, on closer inspection, some of these complaints were down to users struggling to find a high-quality source of CBD oil.

-The truth is that more research needs to be conducted, however in the meantime users have been able to find their own solutions with great results.
+The truth is that more research needs to be conducted about tolerance to CBD oil.
+However, in the meantime, users have been able to find their own solutions with great results.

 So to conclude, CBD tolerance is most likely nothing to worry about.
 Especially if you are using high-quality CBD oil, you are unlikely to experience any sort of tolerance to CBD.